 But once you give something away, it’s no longer yours.
 You have to let it go.
 I don’t have a problem with that.
 Our joy came in seeing her accept these family tokens.
 That joy is far greater than having a book and a bell linger on our shelf.

 So what would I put in my one bag of final possessions?
 I’ll go with the classic response: Family photos.
-Then I’d smush down the photos and add choice cards and letters received over a lifetime, and, well, all that would fill the bag beyond the brim.
-I'm good at smushing.
+Then I’d smoosh down the photos and add choice cards and letters received over a lifetime, and, well, all that would fill the bag beyond the brim.
+I'm good at smooshing.

 Even so, I can’t take it with me beyond this side of the grave.
 Not any of it.
 None of us can.